 2. The bipolar alternate pole arrangement ensures a cleaner separation of ferrous and non-magnetic materials.
 This is because materials, which may be entrapped are allowed to roll over the face of the drum, helping to release the non-metallic materials from the magnetic materials being extracted.

-3. The high intensity primary coil concentrates maximum flux at the point of extraction whilst the lower intensity secondary coil ensures that ferrous material is transported to the point of discharge.
+3. The high-intensity primary coil concentrates maximum flux at the point of extraction whilst the lower intensity secondary coil ensures that ferrous material is transported to the point of discharge.

-4. Ducted coils give improved cooling, this results in a low winding temperature allowing higher intensity and a longer coil life.
+4. Ducted coils give an improved cooling, this results in a low winding temperature allowing higher intensity and a longer coil life.